Central Heights Wellness Policy

 Meet or exceed current nutrition requirements established by local, state, and Federal statutes and regulations.
 (The District offers reimbursable school meals that meet USDA nutrition standards.)
 Promote healthy food and beverage choices using at least ten of the following Smarter Lunchroom techniques:

-−Whole fruit options are displayed
+− Whole fruit options are displayed

-−Sliced or cut fruit is available daily
+− Sliced or cut fruit is available daily

-−Daily fruit options are displayed in a location in the line of sight and reach of students
+− Daily fruit options are displayed in a location in the line of sight and reach of students

-−Daily vegetable options are available.
+− Daily vegetable options are available.

-−All staff members, especially those serving, have been trained to politely prompt students to select and consume the daily vegetable options with their meal.
+− All staff members, especially those serving, have been trained to politely prompt students to select and consume the daily vegetable options with their meal.

-−Alternative entrée options (e.g., salad bar, yogurt parfaits, etc.) are highlighted on posters or signs within all service and dining areas
+− Alternative entrée options (e.g., salad bar, yogurt parfaits, etc.) are highlighted on posters or signs within all service and dining areas

-−A reimbursable meal can be created in any service area available to students (e.g., salad bars, snack rooms, etc.)
+− A reimbursable meal can be created in any service area available to students (e.g., salad bars, snack rooms, etc.)

-−Daily announcements are used to promote and market menu options
+− Daily announcements are used to promote and market menu options

-Menus will be posted on the District website or individual school websites and will include nutrient content and ingredients.
+Menus will be posted on the District website or individual school websites, and will include nutrient content and ingredients.
 Menus will be created/reviewed by a Registered Dietitian or other certified nutrition professional.
 School meals are administered by a team of child nutrition professionals.
 The District child nutrition program will accommodate students with special dietary needs.
 Students will be allowed at least 10 minutes to eat breakfast and at least 20 minutes to eat lunch, counting from the time they have received their meal and are seated (meets HSP Gold level).
 Students are served lunch at a reasonable and appropriate time of day.
 Lunch will follow the recess period to better support learning and healthy eating.
 Participation in Federal child nutrition programs will be promoted among students and families to help ensure that families know what programs are available in their children’s school.

-−Local and/or regional products are incorporated into the school meal program;
+− Local and/or regional products are incorporated into the school meal program;

-−Messages about agriculture and nutrition are reinforced throughout the learning environment;
+− Messages about agriculture and nutrition are reinforced throughout the learning environment;

-−School hosts field trips to local farms; and Staff Qualifications and Professional Development
+− School hosts field trips to local farms; and Staff Qualifications and Professional Development

 All school nutrition program directors, managers, and staff will meet or exceed hiring and annual continuing education/training requirements in the USDA professional standards for child nutrition professionals.
 These school nutrition personnel will refer to USDA’s Professional Standards for School Nutrition Standards website to search for training that meets their learning needs.

-To promote hydration, free, safe, unflavored drinking water will be available to all students throughout the school day* and throughout every school campus* (“school campus” and “school day” are defined in the glossary).
+To promote hydration, free, safe, unflavored drinking water will be available to all students throughout the school day and throughout the school campus (“school campus” and “school day” are defined in the glossary).
 The District will make drinking water available where school meals are served during mealtimes.
 In addition, students will be allowed to bring and carry (approved) water bottles filled with only water with them throughout the day.

 Water cups/jugs will be available in the cafeteria if a drinking fountain is not present.
 All water sources and containers will be maintained on a regular basis to ensure good hygiene standards.
 Such sources and containers may include drinking fountains, water jugs, hydration stations, water jets, and other methods for delivering drinking water.]